Michael Bishop (author): Biography

-He and Jeri, former counselor at Rosemont Elementary School, have two grandchildren, Annabel and Joel, by their daughter Stephanie.
+Michael and Jeri, former counselor at Rosemont Elementary School, had two grandchildren, Annabel and Joel, by their daughter Stephanie.
 On April 16, 2007, their son Jamie, a lecturer in German and I.T.
-Studies, was one of the victims of the Virginia Tech massacre.
+Studies, became one of the victims of the Virginia Tech shooting.
+Bishop and his wife subsequently advocated for stricter gun laws in the United States.

+Bishop died from cancer at a hospice facility in LaGrange, Georgia, on November 13, 2023, one day after his 78th birthday.

 Career overview

-Bishop has twice been awarded the Nebula: in 1981 for "The Quickening" (Best Novelette) and in 1982 for No Enemy But Time (Best Novel).
-He has also received four Locus Awards and his work has been nominated for numerous Hugo Awards.
+Bishop was twice awarded the Nebula: in 1981 for "The Quickening" (Best Novelette) and in 1982 for No Enemy But Time (Best Novel).
+He also received four Locus Awards and his work has been nominated for numerous Hugo Awards.
 In July 2009, "The Pile" was the recipient of the Shirley Jackson Award for Best Short Story of 2008.

 In 1993, 20th Century Fox optioned his novel Brittle Innings for a film and bought the rights outright in 1995.
 (To date, no film has been made.)

-Bishop has published fifteen solo novels, three collaborative novels, and more than 150 pieces of short fiction, most of which have been gathered into eleven collections.
+Bishop published fifteen solo novels, three collaborative novels, and more than 150 pieces of short fiction, most of which have been gathered into eleven collections.
 A major career retrospective collection, The Door Gunner and Other Perilous Flights of Fancy was published in February 2012 by Subterranean Press.
 His stories have appeared in such publications as Playboy, Alfred Hitchcock's Mystery Magazine, Ellery Queen's Mystery Magazine, Isaac Asimov's Science Fiction Magazine, the Magazine of Fantasy and Science Fiction, the Missouri Review, the Indiana Review, the Chattahoochee Review, the Georgia Review, Omni, and Interzone.
 His work has been translated into more than a dozen languages.

-He has edited seven anthologies, including the Locus Award-winning Light Years and Dark and A Cross of Centuries: Twenty-five Imaginative Tales about the Christ, published by Thunder's Mouth Press in 2007.
+Bishop edited seven anthologies, including the Locus Award-winning Light Years and Dark and A Cross of Centuries: Twenty-five Imaginative Tales about the Christ, published by Thunder's Mouth Press in 2007.
 His latest anthology, Passing for Human, was co-edited with Steven Utley and published by PS Publishing in 2009.

-In addition to his fiction, Bishop has published poetry (gathered in two collections) and won the 1979 Rhysling Award for his poem "For the Lady of a Physicist."
-He has also had essays and reviews published in numerous newspapers and magazines, including The New York Times, The Washington Post, The Atlanta Journal-Constitution, the Columbus Ledger-Enquirer, Omni Magazine, and the New York Review of Science Fiction.
+In addition to his fiction, Bishop published poetry (gathered in two collections) and won the 1979 Rhysling Award for his poem "For the Lady of a Physicist."
+He also had essays and reviews published in numerous newspapers and magazines, including The New York Times, The Washington Post, The Atlanta Journal-Constitution, the Columbus Ledger-Enquirer, Omni Magazine, and the New York Review of Science Fiction.
 A collection of his nonfiction, A Reverie for Mister Ray, was published in 2005 by PS Publishing.

-He and British author Ian Watson collaborated on a novel set in the universe of one of Bishop's earlier works.
-He has also written two mystery novels with Paul Di Filippo, under the joint pseudonym Philip Lawson.
+Bishop and British author Ian Watson collaborated on a novel set in the universe of one of Bishop's earlier works.
+He also wrote two mystery novels with Paul Di Filippo, under the joint pseudonym Philip Lawson.
 Bishop's collaboration with Steven Utley, the short story "The City Quiet as Death", was published in June 2009 on Tor.com.

-He has written introductions to books by Philip K. Dick, Theodore Sturgeon, James Tiptree, Jr., Pamela Sargent, Gardner Dozois, Lucius Shepard, Mary Shelley, Andy Duncan, Paul Di Filippo, Bruce Holland Rogers, and Rhys Hughes.
+Bishop wrote introductions to books by Philip K. Dick, Theodore Sturgeon, James Tiptree, Jr., Pamela Sargent, Gardner Dozois, Lucius Shepard, Mary Shelley, Andy Duncan, Paul Di Filippo, Bruce Holland Rogers, and Rhys Hughes.